Saint Olaf Council of Women

 BIBLE STUDY

-Reclaiming Friendship: 6-Session Bible Study for women Starts Thursday, September 11 at 6:30 PM in the Chapel Meeting Room.
+Reclaiming Friendship: 6-Session Bible Study for women, Thursday’s, at 6:30 PM in the Chapel Meeting Room.
+(October 23rd; November 6th & 20th)

 COFFEE & DONUTS